How To Create A Dashboard In Excel? (Steps & Templates) 2025

 This makes it easy to compare the data in your Excel file.

-Here, we’ve collected raw data of four projects: A, B, C, and D.
+Here, we’ve collected raw data from four projects: A, B, C, and D.

 The data includes: